-We are supplied by Salt Union, a company based in Cheshire, which supplies a large number of local authorities in Wales and the UK as a whole.
+We are supplied by Compass Minerals, a company based in Cheshire, which supplies numerous local authorities in Wales and the UK as a whole.
 We work regionally in collaboration with Welsh Government and other local authorities to maintain supplies.

 There is 24-hour availability, seven days a week.
 Gritting teams go out at times that are dependent on the weather including late night and during the early hours of the morning.
 We grit around 1040 kilometres in one shift, that’s 30 per cent of the road network in Carmarthenshire.

-We have approximately 14,000 tonnes of salt in stock at the start of the season – double the amount compared to four years ago - most of which is stored under cover in salt barns.
+We have approximately 12,500 tonnes of salt in stock at the start of the season, most of which is stored under cover in salt barns.
 Although that sounds like a lot, we can use up to 1,000 tonnes a day with continuous gritting during severe ice and snow.
 We can never say that we will have enough salt because we do not know what the winter will bring, however, we are very well prepared with the recommended resilience levels met.

 Carmarthenshire is part of the Wales salt cell which determines deliveries to local authorities on a needs basis during difficult times.

 We continuously receive weather forecast information from Metdesk UK and gritting actions are carried out if poor road conditions are predicted.
 We are also able to monitor data obtainable from weather outstations that have been installed on trunk and principal roads in the West Wales region.